 Mariandale also welcomes nonprofit groups that want to gather to discuss goals and opportunities, or to develop strategic planning for an organization.
 You can plan your own retreat, making use of our conference space, meeting technology, dining services, and accommodations to re-examine organizational mission, structure, and goals.
 Visit our Planning pages on meetings, retreats and conferences.

 A retreat is an opportunity to stop what one is doing in a normally busy life and come away to a quiet place to be with God.
 This quiet place, called Mariandale, offers retreatants a private room, three delicious meals, beautiful wooded areas, trails and pathways for walking, and magnificent views of the Hudson River to contemplate.

 A private retreat of one or several days allows a person to take some peaceful time away from everyday activities.
 This time can be spent in praying, reading, journaling, walking, resting, and other quiet activities that restore the soul.
-Spiritual Direction can also be included, if desired.
+Spiritual direction can also be included, if desired.
 Persons can come for a personal or private retreat on a space-available basis.
-Reservations for a Personal retreat, with or without Spiritual Direction, must be made several days in advance of arrival.
-Please visit our Personal Retreat page.
+Reservations for a private retreat, with or without spiritual direction, must be made several days in advance of arrival.
+Please visit our private retreat page.

 A silent retreat is an invitation to a contemplative experience, the opportunity to quiet our minds, hearts and bodies so that we might better hear what God is saying to us.
 Concretely this means there is thoughtful attention to avoiding noise of any sort, no speaking or otherwise communication with others including silence at meals (soft music provided) in order to maintain the contemplative atmosphere.